dittofyi/hello-world-flask/README.md

 # Create your own space on Ditto!

-This repository serves as an easy-to-understand example of how to get your own space running on Ditto.
+This repository serves as an easy-to-understand example of a Ditto space.

+There are also instructions on how to get your own space running on Ditto.

 ## Overview